jomasego/specialist-work-recommendations/data/knowledge_base/04_freelancer_best_practices.md

 *   **Be Professional and Courteous:** In all your interactions.
 *   **Manage Your Time Effectively:** Especially if you're juggling multiple projects.
 *   **Stay Updated:** Keep learning and improving your skills.
-*   **Understand Platform Policies:** Familiarize yourself with Shakers' terms of service and dispute resolution processes.
+*   **Understand Platform Policies:** Familiarize yourself with Makers' terms of service and dispute resolution processes.

-By following these best practices, you can build a strong reputation, attract more clients, and thrive on the Shakers platform.
+By following these best practices, you can build a strong reputation, attract more clients, and thrive on the Makers platform.